 PDP invitations are based upon objective scouting of elite clubs and leagues, combined with recommendations from top Directors of Coaching.
 Each PDP includes at least one training session and one internal competition.
 Some PDPs also include off-field educational components, as well.

 id2 Program staff are on-site at PDP events to scout players for potential inclusion in id2 Training Camps, and U.S. Soccer staff may also be on-site to scout players for potential U.S. National Team inclusion as well as conduct off-the-field lectures, seminars, coaching and other related discussions.

 Both the id2 Program and PDP have been granted Olympic Development Program status by the U.S. Soccer Federation and the U.S. Olympic Committee.

 Additionally, US Club Soccer sanctions PDPs that are hosted by major member organizations.
 All their PDPs are also approved as Olympic Development Program events.

-PDPs are operated directly by US Club Soccer or by approved hosting leagues, such as the NPL or ECNL.
+PDPs are operated directly by US Club Soccer or by approved hosting leagues, such as the NPL.
 Approval to host a PDP requires compliance with strict operational standards and procedures.
 US Club Soccer provides close oversight of all PDPs, and has final authority over staffing and operations of all PDP programs.

 In order to be sanctioned as a PDP, the local host or premier league must submit a PDP Sanctioning Application to US Club Soccer.
 This application requires the local host or premier league to provide the following: